-3.Back in Xtraction, click the Template > Export Report Builder Data Source.
-This action produces a file on the server based on your report content; you'll be asked to save it to your local file system.
+1.In the Report Designer, click Template > Export Report Builder Data Source.
+This action produces a file based on your report content; you'll be asked to save it to your local file system.

-5.In the Properties dialog of the tool, in the Data section, locate the XML data path.
+4.In the Properties dialog > Data section, locate the XML data path.

-8.As you design the template, you can drag items from the Field list into the design area of the tool.
+7.As you design the template, you can drag items from the Field List into the design area of the tool.

 Once you create the report template, you need to upload it back into Xtraction.